AliciaMMorgan/cross-industry-pm-playbook/README.md

 **💻 Digital Transformation Highlight**

-A key foundation in my nonprofit journey was the **Dallas College STEM Insight Digital Transformation Project**.
+A key foundation in my higher education leadership journey was the **Dallas College STEM Insight Digital Transformation Project**.

 In my role as Senior Researcher and Facilitator, I led user research, cross-functional collaboration, and data-driven design to create a digital platform connecting students, educators, and employers in STEM pathways.
 For detailed results and insights, visit: